plone/mockup-training/working_with_mockup.rst

     $ python -m SimpleHTTPServer

-After that, access the served site in a webbrowser via the url http://localhost:8000
+After that, access the served site in a web browser via the url http://localhost:8000

 Running tests